eager-hun/Anypage/README.md

 The php script does hardly have any security measures: it is meant to run only on isolated developer machines.

-The php app should never be placed on any publicly available server.
+**The php app should never be placed on any publicly accessible server.**

 The shareable deliverables are the generated, static .html-file-based copies of the site.